Estimated Reading Time: 9 Minutes

 Yesterday was once of those days where I just didn’t want to do anything when I got home.
 So I ordered pizza and we turned on a movie.
 There were a few moments where I felt at peace.

 Then I thought about everything that had to be done, and I felt this instant pressure at that moment that everything needed to get done RIGHT NOW.
 The laundry bin was full, and the second one was filling up.
+Studies show that moms feel far more stress than dad’s do.
+I can relate to this as I always demand more of myself than I can handle.

 I know that deep down it’s not a big deal to have the occasional (or even daily) mess.
 But I swear the devil tries to push the wrong priorities on me daily.